danog/MadelineProtoDocs/docs/API_docs/constructors/inputDocument.md

-Defines a video for subsequent interaction.
+Defines a document for subsequent interaction.

 ### Attributes: